Golmaal Again: Plot

-Some years later, Gopal and Laxman work for Babli Bhai and Madhav, Lucky and Laxman work for Vasooli Bhai.
+Many years later, the five work as plot seizers; Gopal and Laxman work for Babli Bhai and Madhav, Lucky and Laxman 2 work for Vasooli Bhai.
 The group reunites after learning about Jamnadas' demise.
-Returning to the orphanage after 25 years, they meet Col. Chauhan, Anna and Pappi, another orphan from the orphanage who has frequent memory loss.
-They meet a girl who they think is the bungalow's caretaker, Damini and learn about Khushi's demise.
-At an event after Jamnadas' funeral, businessman Vasu Reddy reveals the orphanage would be demolished and moved elsewhere in plans to make his own building.
-When the group leaves the orphanage and returns, a ghost possesses Laxman and speak in Nana Patekar's voice which scares Gopal.
-Next, the ghost possesses Madhav and prompts Vasooli to give them a task, indirectly bringing the three back to Ooty.
-A scared Gopal calls Anna, who reveals that there is a spirit in their house and suggests him and Laxman to move to Col. Chauhan's house.
+Returning to the orphanage after 25 years for Jamnadas' memorial service, they meet Col. Chauhan, who has become blind, and reunite with Anna and Pappi, another orphan from the orphanage who has frequent memory loss.
+They meet Damini, the bungalow's caretaker and learn about the Col's daughter's demise.
+During the memorial service, businessman Vasu Reddy reveals the orphanage will be demolished and moved elsewhere in plans to make his own building.
+Anna and Col. Chauhan decide to rent out two rooms, which upsets Vasu, who wants the bungalow unoccupied.
+When the group leaves the orphanage and return home, a ghost possesses Laxman during departure and speaks in Nana Patekar's voice later that night, rambling that Jamnadas's death was a murder, which scares Gopal.
+After the ghost leaves, Gopal and Laxman call Anna, who lies that the ghost is still in their house and suggests him and Laxman to move to Col. Chauhan's house.
+Later, the ghost possesses Madhav and prompts Vasooli to assign him, Laxman 2, and Lucky to evict Gopal and Laxman from Col. Chauhan's bungalow for Vasu, indirectly bringing the three back to Ooty.

 Upon reaching Ooty, the two groups start fighting each other out of anger.
-The three try to scare Gopal into leaving the house, but Gopal gets possessed and beats Lucky and Laxman badly.
-Later, Vasu Reddy assigns Madhav, Lucky and Laxman to burn down the house.
-But things go awry when Lucky gets possessed by the spirit and starts talking, which scares the group.
+Madhav, Lucky, and Laxman 2 try to scare Gopal into leaving the house, but Gopal gets possessed by the same ghost and beats Lucky and Laxman 2 badly.
+Later, Vasu assigns Madhav, Lucky and Laxman 2 to burn down the house, but Lucky also gets possessed by the ghost and also starts talking in Nana Patekar's voice, which scares the group.
 The two groups then decide to leave, but Anna and Damini convince them to stay for the birthday celebration, and the group makes amends.
 The four find that Gopal has fallen in love with Damini and force him to confess his feelings.
-Pappi arrives and is shown that he cannot see her, revealing that the girl they assumed to be Damini is actually someone else who is a ghost, while the real Damini is Pappi's girlfriend.
-The boys get terrified and try to escape the house along with Pappi, Babli Bhai and Vasooli Bhai after Damini confesses it herself.
-Anna arrives and stops them and explains to them that the ghost is none other than their childhood friend Khushi.
+While Damini and Gopal are talking to each other sitting outside, Pappi arrives and shows the photographs he took from yesterday's birthday celebration.
+However, the group realises that Damini cannot be seen in those photographs and Pappi says that he cannot see any girl sitting beside Gopal.
+They realize that the girl wasn't Damini, she was the ghost haunting them.
+The boys get terrified and try to escape the house along with Pappi, Babli Bhai and Vasooli Bhai.
+Anna arrives and stops them and explains to them that the ghost is none other than Khushi.